-Because occupations involving physical labor dominate the local economy, Albertville is generally considered to be a blue-collar town.
-42.70% of the Albertville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Albertville is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Albertville who work in office and administrative support (11.23%), sales jobs (10.53%), and healthcare (6.12%).
+Albertville is a blue-collar town, with 37.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Albertville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Albertville who work in sales jobs (11.81%), office and administrative support (10.11%), and management occupations (7.05%).

-The per capita income in Albertville in 2010 was $18,668, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,672 for a family of four.
+The per capita income in Albertville in 2018 was $20,243, which is lower middle income relative to Alabama and the nation.
+This equates to an annual income of $80,972 for a family of four.
 However, Albertville contains both very wealthy and poor people as well.

-Albertville is a very ethnically-diverse city.
+Albertville is an extremely ethnically-diverse city.
 The people who call Albertville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albertville residents report their race to be White, followed by Black or African-American.
 Albertville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.94% of the city’s residents.
-Important ancestries of people in Albertville include English, German, Dutch, and Italian.
+People of Hispanic or Latino origin account for 30.24% of the city’s residents.
+Important ancestries of people in Albertville include Irish, English, German, Haitian, and Italian.

 The most common language spoken in Albertville is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.